pandas-dev/pandas/doc/source/contributing.rst

     python make.py clean
     python make.py html

-Starting with *pandas* 0.13.1 you can tell ``make.py`` to compile only a single section of the docs, greatly reducing the turn-around time for checking your changes.
+You can tell ``make.py`` to compile only a single section of the docs, greatly reducing the turn-around time for checking your changes.
-You will be prompted to delete ``.rst`` files that aren't required.
-This is okay because the prior versions of these files can be checked out from git.
-However, you must make sure not to commit the file deletions to your Git repository!

 ::

-    #omit autosummary and API section
+    # omit autosummary and API section
     python make.py clean
     python make.py --no-api